Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 6: sp3 Raman analysis

 To complement the two-probe transport data, we quantified how the sp3 Raman response varies with laser scan speed.
 For each speed, 60 pixels within the graphitized region of a laser-written wire were averaged and the sp3 peak was fitted with a Lorentzian.
-The wire geometry was chosen over the pad because it provides a cleaner, more localized transformation without overlapping features.
 Averaged spectra for scan speeds from 10 to 1270~$\mu$m~s$^{-1}$ were analyzed; the resulting peak center and full width at half maximum (FWHM) are plotted in Fig.~\ref{fig:S4a} as blue circles and dark-orange squares, respectively.
 A pristine-diamond reference, obtained by averaging 100 pixels from an unexposed area, is shown at 3000$\mu$m~s$^{-1}$ for visual comparison only.

 Across the series, the sp3 mode lies slightly above 1332cm$^{-1}$, consistent with tensile stress in the transformed graphite layer and the concomitant in-plane compressive stress imparted to the adjacent diamond\cite{Wang2000}, which produces a blue shift of the diamond Raman mode~\cite{Grimsditch1975,Zaitsev2001}.
 The FWHM decreases systematically with increasing scan speed.
 Slower scans deposit more energy per unit length, driving a higher degree of graphitization; accordingly, the sp3 line departs from an ideal Lorentzian, broadening and sometimes becoming asymmetric.
 This behavior reflects increasing lattice disorder and strain distributions (inhomogeneous broadening), reduced phonon lifetimes (homogeneous broadening), and phonon-confinement effects; if the material becomes sufficiently conducting, Fano interference with an electronic continuum can further skew the lineshape~\cite{Orwa2000,Orwa2009}.
 All averaged spectra and their Lorentzian fits are provided in Fig.~\ref{fig:S4b}.